OSGeo/gdal/doc/source/drivers/vector/miramon.rst

    ::

-      ogr2ogr territories.pol file1.dxf -lco DBFEncoding=UTF8 (you do not need to add **-f MiraMon**)
+      ogr2ogr territories.pol file1.dxf -lco DBFEncoding=UTF8 (no need to include **-f MiraMon**)

--  A translation from a arcs MiraMon layer 'rivers.arc' into a new gml file (taking only the first element of multirecords) is performed like this:
+-  A translation from an arc's MiraMon layer 'rivers.arc' into a new gml file (taking only the first element of multirecords) is performed like this:

    ::